University Policy and Guidelines

 1. Mandatory programming for new students: During the first week of classes, all new students are required to attend a sexual assault awareness program presented by the members of the sexual violence peer educator group, Break the Silence, which is based in the Women’s Center.
 Programs are presented to male and female audiences separately to better address male and female-specific questions and concerns.

-the Silence is available to present workshops to classes, residence
+sexual violence.
+Break the Silence is available to present workshops

 3. Sexual Assault and Domestic Violence Awareness Months: Every semester Women's Center student workers and volunteers organize public events and exhibits, such as the Take Back the Night march and the Clothesline Project, in order to educate the campus about rape, abusive relationships, and other forms of sexual violence.